 - Referral: Do users tell others about your product?
 If they do, you're benefitting from some degree of virality.
 This magnifies the effect of any of your acquisition efforts, and is particularly useful if you engage in paid acquisition.
 It effectively lowers your customer acquisition cost (CAC) because every user obtained brings on more users themselves.

-In their book Lean Analytics, Alistair Croll and Ben Yoskovitz present their own framework called Lean Analytics Stages.
+In their book Lean Analytics, Alistair Croll and Ben Yoskovitz present their own marketing frameworks, the most popular called Lean Analytics Stages.
 Their model combines elements from a number of different frameworks, including the two above.
 In their view, startup growth is best broken down into five key stages:

 - Empathy: The purpose of this stage is to inform the development of your minimum viable product (MVP).
 The metrics at this stage are mostly qualitative, since you’re empathizing with your customers and listening to their feedback.
 You’re ready for the next stage when you’ve identified a problem that you know you can solve profitably in a sizeable market.